 Does alcohol help you sleep?

-Alcohol can make it easier to fall asleep, but it doesn't improve sleep quality.
-In fact, it can make our sleep more restless and can decrease our time spent in deep, restful sleep stages.
+Alcohol may make it easier to fall asleep, but it doesn't improve sleep quality.
+In fact, it can make our sleep more restless and can decrease our time spent in deep sleep stages.